-Operational and grant funding support is provided through an endowment fund established by the Government of Canada.
-We are also grateful to the individuals, corporations, foundations and government agencies that have supported us this year in our mission to be Canada's catalyst for engagement with Asia and Asia's bridge to Canada.
+Operational and grant funding support for the Asia Pacific Foundation of Canada is provided through an endowment fund established by the Government of Canada.
+We are also grateful to the individuals, corporations, foundations, and government agencies that have supported us this year in our mission to be Canada's catalyst for engagement with Asia and Asia's bridge to Canada.

-Below is a list of contributors who have helped make our research and activities possible - thank you.
+Below is a list of contributors who have helped make our FY21-22 research and activities possible - thank you.

-Export Development Canada (multi-year)
+Federal Economic Development Agency, Southern Ontario (multi-year)

-Global Affairs Canada (multi-year)
+Global Affairs Canada (multi-year, multiple projects)